 In about 1070 the abbey and its outbuildings were burnt again by Hereward the Wake and a force of Danes, who hauled off its treasure.
 After yet another fire in 1116 the abbey was rebuilt once more and much of this Norman cathedral, with an Early English west front of about 1210, survives today.
 Next year marks the 900th anniversary of its founding in 1118.

 The second missing feature, oddly, is a long pedigree as a cathedral.
-The abbey was only elevated to cathedral status in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London) by Henry VIII.
-But Henry’s first wife Catherine of Aragon is buried here, as was Henry’s great-niece Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).
+The abbey was only elevated to cathedral status by Henry VIII in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London).
+But Henry’s first wife Catherine of Aragon iwa buried here, as was Henry’s great-niece Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).

 The absence of a majestic spire, and the fact it became a cathedral a mere 500 years ago, can’t be the only reasons why Peterborough is so little-known and rarely visited (unlike so many cathedrals these days, there’s no admission charge).
 Something else is going on.
 Peterborough does not have the cachet of Winchester, York, Canterbury or Salisbury, even though its cathedral is just as important.
 It’s a cathedral city that outsiders pass by or through, or visit for purely practical purposes (like renewing a passport: Peterborough is one of only three English cities with a passport office), but rarely visit as tourists.